This page provides information on our past training courses and links to legacy resources, videos, and more information.

 - Summary of workshop two: What are the best early interventions for depression?
 And how early should they be used in order to result in the best patient outcomes?

 Many social scientists conduct research on sensitive or even traumatic topics, but the effects of this work on researchers are rarely discussed.
 The SWDTP have put together a webinar to discuss this impact.
-In this webinar, Emma Williamson and Alison Gregory draw on their extensive experience of undertaking research prior to and since the pandemic, noting some of the challenges they have encountered and suggesting practical coping solutions to employ.
+In this webinar, Emma Williamson and Alison Gregory draw on their extensive experience of undertaking research prior to and since the pandemic.
+In particular, noting some of the challenges they have encountered and suggesting practical coping solutions to employ.

 SWDTP 2020 Conference November Series: Town hall Session